top of page

 Electives

-Undertaking an elective in IR is a great way to provide you with exposure to the specialty.
+Undertaking an elective in IR is a great way to gain exposure to the specialty.
 By immersing yourself for a few weeks, you really get a feel for the range of work that IR does, develop your clinical and technical skills, and experience the great teaching culture of the specialty.
-Students tend to really like their IR rotations, and the majority rated the hands-on experience higher than electives in other procedural specialties (link).
+Students tend to really like their IR rotations, and the majority rated the hands-on experience higher than electives in other procedural specialties.

 Anchor 1